Our commitment to diversity

 Film has the potential to be the most representative and diverse art form of our age – to reflect changing attitudes, people, landscape – but we are not there yet!

-When Steve McQueen picked up an Academy Award for 12 Years a Slave this year, he became the first black director to win the Oscar for Best Picture.
+When Steve McQueen picked up an Academy Award for 12 Years a Slave in 2013, he became the first black director to win the Oscar for Best Picture.
 This was a seminal moment for black filmmakers and a recognition of one of our most talented artists.
 However, the statistics across the industry tell a different story – just 5.3% of the film production workforce, 3.4% of the film distribution workforce and 4.5% of the film exhibition workforce were from Black, Asian and minority ethnic backgrounds in 2012.

-In November 2013 we produced a report showing an emerging group of talented women writers and directors including Jane Goldman who are frequent contributors to the top 20 films in the UK box office, demonstrating that women are delivering both commercial and critical successes.
+In November 2013 we produced a report showing an emerging group of talented women writers and directors, including Jane Goldman, who are frequent contributors to the top 20 films in the UK box office, demonstrating that women are delivering both commercial and critical successes.
 In 2012, women made up 46% of the film workforce, and yet only 7.8% of the UK films released were directed and only 13.4% were written by women, demonstrating that there is still a lot of work to be done.

 There is a similar story for people with disabilities.
 According to the office of national statistics, 14% of people in employment aged 16-64 considered themselves disabled.
 However, the 2012 Creative Skillset employment census shows that only 0.3% of the total film workforce are disabled (2% in production, 0.1% in exhibition and none in distribution).